nandhakumar2611/mindx-inventory-docs/docs/Customer-&-Suppliers/other-actions.md

 - Locate the supplier you wish to delete from the list.
 - Select the checkbox next to the supplier you want to mark for deletion.
 - Click the **Delete** button at the bottom of the page.

+!!!
+Warning

+      Deleting unnecessary suppliers ensures your supplier list remains relevant and manageable.
+However, ensure that there are no outstanding transactions linked to the supplier before deletion, as this action is irreversible.

 Deleting unnecessary suppliers ensures your supplier list remains relevant and manageable.